pwinterscheidtTechtonic/BluetoothBlinkUp/Squirrel/README.md

 ## License ##

-BTLEBlinkUp is licensed under the terms and conditions of the MIT License.
+The BTLEBlinkUp library is licensed under the terms and conditions of the MIT License.